 How much time do you want to spend on it?

 We all have many different things to do in our day-to-day lives, but some people can find more time for planning and some may have very little.

 Therefore, how much time you’d like to spend on your planner is another thing worth considering when looking for the right planner for your needs.

 For instance, an undated planner will take you a bit more time compared to an already-dated one. (although this has its other pros)

 The most drastic example of a planner in this category, to my mind, is a bullet journal.

 (and I have a handy guide on how to start a bullet journal for beginners if you’re interested in trying out this way of planning)

 Although it has many advantages (and I mean, really many!), time-saving is often not among them.

-(and it can become very time consuming if you want to it to be picture-perfect)
+(and it can become very time-consuming if you want it to be picture-perfect)

-You can find many printable bullet journal pages that you can easily print off and add them to your journal, and this can both help you speed up its set up time and get a beautiful bullet journal at the same moment.
+You can find many printable bullet journal pages that you can easily print off and add to your journal, and this can help you speed up its setup time and get a beautiful bullet journal at the same moment.